 As I mentioned, after a couple of days of drinking nettle tea, I started to crave my next cup.
 Why?
 The herb is a well of nutrition.

-The herb’s diuretic action also flushes excess uric acid from muscles and joints, helping to relieve arthritic pain and inflammations.
-Also in its role as an anti-inflammatory, nettle tea is effective in treating the symptoms of itchy, watery eyes, runny nose and sneezing common in allergy season.
+The herb’s diuretic action also flushes excess uric acid from muscles and joints, helping to relieve arthritic pain and act as an anti-inflammatory.
+Nettle tea is also effective in treating the symptoms of itchy, watery eyes, runny nose and sneezing – common in allergy season.

-Because of its nourishing, diuretic, and anti-inflammatory properties, nettle tea is a natural beautifier to skin and hair.
-Nettle tea has been shown to clear acne and eczema as well as encourage thicker, shinier hair and new hair growth.
+Because of its nourishing, diuretic and anti-inflammatory properties, nettle tea is a natural beautifier to skin and hair.
+It has been shown to clear acne and eczema as well as encourage thicker, shinier hair and new hair growth.

 For acne prone or dull, congested skin, I would suggest drinking three to four cups of nettle tea a day for two weeks.
 After two weeks, take a week off drinking it and see how your skin looks and feels before resuming.

-Drinking the tea for two weeks will also gift you with shiny, thicker-looking hair.
-To heighten the effect, you can rinse your hair with the tea as well.
-Research has shown that stinging nettle may also be effective in reducing scalp conditions, dandruff, and male pattern baldness.
+Drinking the tea for two weeks will gift you with shiny, thicker-looking hair.
+To heighten the effect, you can rinse your hair with it as well.
+Research has shown that stinging nettle may also be effective in reducing scalp conditions, dandruff and male pattern baldness.

 Nettle tea is a must-have in my herbal apothecary; I honor it profoundly.
 It is a simple plant with the amazing gift of whole person wellbeing.
 All we have to do is take a sip.

-You’re able to buy nettle leaf tea in tea bags at most natural food stores.
-If you prefer, you can buy bulk nettle leaf and brew one tablespoon of dry leaf to one cup of steaming water for at least twenty minutes.
+Brewing nettle tea is simple.
+Brew one tablespoon of dry leaf to one cup of steaming water for at least twenty minutes.
 The tea can be sweetened as you wish.
 I make half gallons of the tea at a time, steep it at least an hour and drink it as a refreshing iced tea.